Jafner/Jafner.net/homelab/docs/Complete and Partial Rackdown.md

 commit; save; exit
 ```

+## NAS
-### Reboot the NAS
+### Shutdown
 1. Follow the instructions to shut down the Server.
-2. SSH into the NAS and run `shutdown now`.
+2. SSH into the NAS and run `shutdown -p now`.
 Wait 30 seconds.
 If the green power LED doesn't turn off, hold the power button until it does.
 3. Unplug the power connections to the disk shelf.

+### Boot
 4. Plug power and SAS into the disk shelf.
 Wait for all disks to boot.
 About 2-3 minutes.
 Wait about 30 extra seconds to be safe.
 5. Plug power, ethernet, and SAS into the NAS.
-Power on the NAS and wait for the WebUI to become responsive.
+Power on the NAS and wait for the SSH server to become responsive.
+This can take more than 5 minutes.
+Note: The WebUI will not be accessible at `https://nas.jafner.net` until the server is also booted.
+It is accessible at `http://joey-nas/ui/sessions/signin`.
-6. Follow the instructions to boot the Server.

 ### Recreate all Docker containers one-liner
 ```bash